01About me

 Living in Finland is a nice experience, particularly the beautiful nature.
 Green forests and blue waters are important to me.
 My Finnish language skills (acquired autodidactically) are good.
 While I have been and am constantly employed, feel free to tempt me with a spectacular offer.

-This website offers you information about me, helping you make your decision to hire me (or just find out more about me).
+This website offers you information about me which might or might not be interesting to you.
 Let's start with 22* of my football coaching skills (in alphabetical order):

-*Why 22?
-Because according to Gary Lineker, 22 players fight for the ball for 90 minutes, and at the end Germany wins.
+*22, because according to Gary Lineker, 22 players fight for the ball for 90 minutes, and at the end the Germans wins.

 02Skillz